Azure/batch-shipyard/recipes/NAMD-GPU/README.md

 this recipe.

 ### Pool Configuration
-**Note: You must be approved for the
-[Azure N-Series Preview](http://gpu.azure.com/) and have escalated a customer service support ticket with your Batch account details to the Azure Batch team to enable this feature.
-Otherwise, your pool allocation will fail.**

 The pool configuration should enable the following properties:
 * `vm_size` must be one of `STANDARD_NC6`, `STANDARD_NC12`, `STANDARD_NC24`,
 `STANDARD_NV6`, `STANDARD_NV12`, `STANDARD_NV24`. `NC` VM instances feature